 The Ultimate Guide to Home Cinema Seating

-When designing a home cinema room the distance from the screen to the seating is crucial to delivering a great user experience.
-There are a number of variables to take in to account – room size, screen size and the particular clients needs.
-The human eye sees detail in a 30 degree arc beyond that we just see colour definition, therefore if the seating is too close to the screen viewing films will be tiring (as the head moves from side to side to pick up detail) but too far way (and much above 30 degrees) the screen will appear small.
+When designing a home cinema room, the distance from screen to seating is crucial to a genuinely good viewing experience.
+A number of variables come into play — room size, screen size and the specific clients’ needs.
+The human eye resolves real detail within roughly a 30-degree arc; beyond that, we mostly perceive colour rather than detail.
+Sit too close to the screen and watching a film becomes tiring, as the head has to move side to side to pick up detail.
+Sit too far away — well beyond that 30-degree arc — and the screen starts to feel small regardless of its actual size.

-• Room Size – Obviously room size features in the design.
-A small room with a large screen may mean one large row of seating is preferable to two or more rows.
-Our Dubai home cinema is installed in a fairly narrow room so has two rows of four seats whereas our Derby Home Cinema is a wide but narrow room so has one long row wrapped around the room.
-Both cinema rooms are very different but fit well in to the space and are great to use.
+• Room size.
+Obviously this factors directly into the design.
+A small room with a large screen often suits a single large row of seating better than two or more rows.
+Our Dubai home cinema sits in a fairly narrow room and uses two rows of four seats, whereas our Derby home cinema is wide but shallow, so uses a single long row wrapped around the room.
+Both rooms are very different in shape but fit their respective spaces well and are genuinely good to use.

-• Screen size – The larger the screen size the further away the client should sit although with 4K projectors the distance doesn’t have to be as far back as with previous HD projectors (4K has a higher resolution so has more detail, enabling you to sit closer without suffering any blocky visuals).
-The table below is a good guide based on our experience and equates roughly to watching a film in a commercial cinema from the middle seats:
+• Screen size.
+The larger the screen, the further back a client should generally sit — although with 4K projectors, the distance doesn’t need to be as great as with older HD projectors, since 4K’s higher resolution carries more detail and allows sitting closer without any visible blockiness.
+The table below is a useful guide based on our experience, roughly equivalent to watching from the middle seats of a commercial cinema:

 For a 3m wide projector screen:

-• Ideally all the cinema goers would be seated between 3m and 5.2m from the screen with the sweet spot somewhere in the middle.
-If we are only installing one row of seating then this gives us lots of flexibility to allow for room characteristics and client needs (we take in to account age of the clients and whether they wear glasses amongst other things!).
-If installing two rows of seating then we can generally accommodate both rows within those measurements.
-If we need to design a cinema with 3 rows then generally the screen will be bigger which us gives us more range to work with.
+Ideally every seat sits somewhere between 3m and 5.2m from the screen, with the genuine sweet spot somewhere in the middle.
+For a single row of seating, this gives plenty of flexibility to account for room characteristics and client needs — we also factor in the age of the clients and whether they wear glasses, among other things.
+For two rows, we can generally fit both comfortably within those measurements.
+For three rows, the screen is usually larger as well, which gives more range to work with.

-The second row of seating is much easier to work out than the first – a good rule of thumb is to leave 20″ or 50cm between rows.
-This gives enough space for a comfortable walk way between the rows although the cinema seating needs to be taken in to account.
-Reclining chairs with foot rests must be accommodated although the foot rest can occupy the space between rows when extended.
+The second row is considerably more straightforward to plan than the first — a good rule of thumb is to leave around 50cm between rows.
+This provides a comfortable walkway, although the specific seating style needs to be factored in: reclining chairs with extending footrests need that space to accommodate the footrest when fully reclined.

 Our Home Cinema & Home Theater Services